basicsid/UDUN-trades/README.md

 # UDUN-trades
-A short and simple bit of code for adding trades to Forge modpacks.
+A short and simple bit of code for adding trades to U Die U Noob